 Ever wonder about the hole where your key enters a lock set?
 That is the cylinder.
-There are two types of cylinders; both types have different applications and purpose.
+There are two types of core cylinders; both types have different applications and purpose.

 Standard core cylinders have a fixed middle (the key hole) that requires the removal of the entire cylinder for repair or re-keying.
 These are the most commonly used cylinders, since they are inexpensive.
 You can find these cylinders in most applications.